saberkid/VirusDetectionWebsite/README.md

 ## Issues
 1. API's daily limit

-Since the Public API is limited to 4 requests per minute on `virustotal.com`, the query is sleeped every 20 seconds.
+Since the Public API is limited to 4 requests per minute on `virustotal.com`, one solution is to sleep the query every 15 seconds.

 2. Test mode

-For fast verification, only up to 5 hashed values are tested.
+For fast verification, only up to 4 hashed values are tested, without the need of calling `sleep()`.
 To disable the test mode, set `mode` to strings other than `'test'` in function `send_query` located in [main/task.py](VDSite/main/tasks.py).

 3. Email notification